-* UPDATE 070317: Since this story was published, Loving Dalston has been told of a local motorist being given a penalty for allegedly exceeding the 20mph limit by almost a third in Queensbridge Road
+* Update 070317: Since this story was published, Loving Dalston has been told of a local motorist being given a penalty for allegedly exceeding the 20mph limit by almost a third in Queensbridge Road, a street in which there is a primary school.
+A previous version of this story misattributed the statement of Superintendent Andy Walker.
+The editor (and writer of the piece) apologises

 WHEN HACKNEY COUNCIL introduced its 20mph limit two years ago, it promised “more walking, cycling and playing outside, [and] improved safety”.